eugenioLopezRamos/slika-photography/README.md

 **DONE**

+- Add img upload link to post/new(these would be sent to s3/posts/) - slug removed -> Images are uploaded before the post is submitted, so there is no slug // Done, need to responsivize the iamges still though
 - Add staticController testing (for the slides). - Done, completes the moving of logic from slidersContent to controller
 - Move logic from slidersContent (view) to staticController - Done, testing still to go
 - In the spirit of DRYness, change the tab_ getter and post_api routes to use the normal tab/blog routes and respond to format: JS to do their current jobs.
 Result: tried to do it but I cant specify GET request contentType (http://stackoverflow.com/questions/17725110/jquery-ajax-get-and-contenttype) So I'll be keeping this as it is.